malaise/ada/README.txt

 - Alook (2) properly formats the words of a (valid) Ada05 source file.
 - Dtd_Checker (1) check a DTD file (of a xml).
 - Prime (1) search prime numbers.
-- Stat (1) measures the number of instruction of a (valid) Ada source file.
+- Stat (1) counts the number of instruction of (valid) Ada source files.
 - Status (1) evaluates if a target file needs to be rebuilt.
 - Tcping (1) pings in tcp a host/port.
 - Trail_spaces (1) removes tabs and trailing spaces and dos2unix a file.